 No matter how much we like someone, relationships become difficult at times – especially with the people closest to us.
 Especially if they insist on eating at Taco Bell.

-The problem is that the other person (be it our spouse, kid, friend) isn’t perfect.
+The problem is that the other person, be it our spouse, kid, or friend, isn’t perfect.
 They make mistakes.

 We create a cycle.
 A downward spiral.

 And when this is the norm – that’s when you see unhappy marriages and families.

 Let’s pose this question – if both of you are sinful and help screw up a relationship, what will work better, you trying to get them to be less sinful, or starting with yourself?

 Imagine you trying to pull someone out of a hole.
 But, how can you get someone out of a hole if you’re right in with them?
 Or even worse, how you can help them get out of a hole if you’re even further in?

 How can you teach them patience if you are more impatient that they?
 How can you teach love, if you show it less?

 That’s what would happen if we first try to work on fixing their problems.
 You have to first fix your problems if you have any hope of ministering to theirs.